jpowerwa/animalia/README.md

 You will use an external service called [wit.ai](http://wit.ai/) to parse natural language input to the API implementation.
 We have trainined an instance of [wit.ai](http://wit.ai/) to help you with this task.
 We have also provided you with a set of training data that you can use to teach your implementation about the domain of animals.

 Your job is to write an implementation that satisfies the API specification and verify your implementation.
 You may use any implementation language you prefer provided we can run your submission on our hardware.
-Your submission must instructions for how to run your submission, including whatever preliminary steps are required to set up the build and runtime environments on our computers.
+Your submission must include instructions for how to run your submission, including whatever preliminary steps are required to set up the build and runtime environments on our computers.
 We use Macs with the latest OSX, so you can assume that environment or a comparable enviroment like a modern Linux distribution.
 Unfortunately we cannot support submissions that require Microsoft Windows to run.

 # Submitting your Implementation

 If are are reading this then you already have a github account.
 In your github account create a repository for your submission.
-Include a readme.md, just like the file you are currently reading, to describe how to run and test your solution.
+Include a README.md, just like the file you are currently reading, to describe how to run and test your solution.
 To submit your implementation send us a link to your solution, or add us as collaborators if your solution repository is private.

 # Assessment and Interview